aigerabae/gwas_real_data/ref_populations.md

 plink --bfile all4 --extract common_snps.txt --make-bed --out all5
 plink2 --bfile all5 --update-chr dictionary_chr --update-map dictionary_pos --sort-vars --make-pgen --out all6
 plink2 --pfile all6 --make-bed --out all7
+plink --bfile merged6 --bmerge all7 --make-bed --out all8
+# this line above is for making a missnp file

 plink --bfile all7 --exclude all8-merge.missnp --make-bed --out all8
 plink --bfile merged6 --exclude all8-merge.missnp --make-bed --out merged7
 ```